 The Magic of Wood

 For thousands of years, wood has been a mainstay for humankind’s creations—for our tools and homes, the beds we sleep in, and the chairs we sit on; for our gardens, fences, and musical instruments; and for weapons as well as works of art.
 Sometimes we’ve honored this magical material, which can assume massive size and strength from nothing but a seed fed by dirt, water, and sun.
 And sometimes we’ve abused it.
-This issue, we hope, does justice to all of wood’s twists and turns.
+This collection, we hope, does justice to all of wood’s twists and turns.

 Breathing Lives into Wood